Techpidgin/Techpidgin/README.md

-- 👋 Hi, I’m @Techpidgin
+- 👋 Hi, I’m MF
 - 👀 I’m interested in Native Tech Education
-- 🌱 I’m currently learning Blockchain Development,Data Science and AI
+- 🌱 I’m currently building around Blockchain Development,Data Science and AI
-- 💞️ I’m looking to collaborate on Blockchain projects
+- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me @Techpidgin
+- 📫 How to reach me @Techpidgin on Telegram or @mfckr_eth on X

 <!---
 Techpidgin/Techpidgin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.